Justin-ljk/Justin-ljk.github.io/readme.md

 <p>Import libraries and load the data downloaded
 <p>build network model
 <h6>define optimizer, training and testing methods</h6>
-<p>every time after training, the program will calculate the errors made during training and the artificial intelligence will refine itself according to the optimizer
+<p>every time after training, the program will count the number of errors made during training and the artificial intelligence will refine itself according to the optimizer
 <h5>testing and training</h5>
 <p>call train and test functions
 <p>predict outputs and show pictures
-<p>it's expected that the prediction page will be able to not only recommend clothes, but also provide information about where clothes will be found.

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/18DB15C8-5E94-4c07-943A-A5E8C41AABF1.png)

 <h3>2.2 hardware</h3>
 <p>The building fo the hardware of many parts, the most important part is the virtual assistant.
 The virtual assistant is responsible for the interaction from acquiring specific information to the end of the whole process of recommending.
-There are also other parts including the microphone to analyse speaking and the computer used to collect data, ect.
+There are also other parts including the microphone to analyse speaking and the computer used to collect data, ect.<p>
+<p>(a picture of the built hardware)<p>
 <h3>2.3 testing</h3>

 <h2>3.
 Results and Discussion</h2>